shiramichel/shiramichel.github.io/_news/announcement_8.md

 related_posts: false
 ---

-I received the SIGAPP Student Travel Award for my travels to present at ACM/SIGAPP SAC! 🎉
+I received the SIGAPP Student Travel Award for my travels to present at ACM/SIGAPP SAC 🎉!